-CEER would stress in this context that any EU level action to encourage additional investment incentives must take into account that the development of adequate risk-return ratios is already a core competence of regulators as part of their regulatory assessment and review of network investments, and must always be accurately balanced with the real interests of customers which will be required to pay investments and incentives.
+CEER would stress in this context that any EU level action to encourage additional investment incentives must take into account that the development of adequate risk-return ratios is already a core competence of regulators as part of their regulatory assessment and review of network investments.
 In effect, incentives under the present national regulatory frameworks have already delivered billions of euros in energy infrastructure investments.
+Regulators need to consider the costs of equity in depth in their respective assessments.